en fr de

 • How can I provide an accurate record of the child's language learning journey?

-• What am I documenting and what will it tell me, the child, and the parents?
+• What am I documenting and what will it tell me about the child and the parents?
 What skills?
 What competences?

 • What is the progress the child has made against set criteria and curricular guidelines?